-From The New Republic
+From The New Republic:

 An International Brotherhood of White GrievanceYou know, when you stop and think about it, in his lack of deference toward Poland’s “territory” — lines on a map that were justified via atavistic loyalties to territory and shared kinship — Hitler was really kind of ahead of his time.

 From the perspective of the Current Year, who were the real Nazis in 1939?
 Those who wanted Europe united under the leadership of a forward-thinking German Chancellor?
 Or the bigoted xenophobic Borats who wanted to be left alone in their own country?

-Sure, Hitler did some bad things, but at least he didn’t respect Polish borders
+Sure, Hitler did some bad things, but at least he didn’t respect Polish borders.